mollykb/mollyillustration/README.md

 # mollyillustration

-This is my personal website.
+This is an old version of my personal website.
+Please check it out at https://old.mollyillustration.com.
 It was created using [Hugo](https://gohugo.io/).

-Please check it out at https://mollyillustration.com
+Please visit my new website at https://mollyillustration.com

 ## Requirements